 As that aforementioned Peloton FAQ outlines, there are primarily three places where you can buy a used Peloton bike.

-Buy a used Peloton bike on a local marketplace
+Buy a used Peloton bike near you on a local marketplace

 Purchase from family or friends

-Most of the people I talked to who had bought a used Peloton bike bought it from someone they knew.
+Most of the people I talked to who found a used Peloton bike for sale did so through someone they knew.
 They felt secure in buying it this way because they trusted the person who was selling it to them.

 Why would someone be selling their used bike